-The page shows the e connected base stations with th e following information: MAC address Hardware address of the base station.
+The page shows the connected base stations with the following information:

+MAC address Hardware address of the base station.
 With this address the device is uniquely identified within the LAN.
-Base station n added to the list the MAC address is used as name.
-The e device as the DECT manager is shown as LocalBS.
-The name can be edited (+ p.
-42) RPN (Radio Fixed Part Number) Part of the RFPI.
-Identifies the base station on the air interface.
-It also enumerates the base station within a DECT manager.
-Each DECT manager gets a group of RPN to assign to its base stations.
-So it is possible to identify the DECT manager the base station belongs to.
-DM Name Name of DECT manager the base station belongs to.
-FW Version of the currently installed firmware.
-Status Synchronization status of the ba ase station: Offline Deactivated No Sync Sync Sync overload Not available Available but not activated Activated but not synchronised Activated and synchronised, Synchronised but DECT overload
+Base station ion.
+When added to the list the MAC address is used as n located at the same device as the DECT manager is The symbol $oldsymbol$ indicate s that the base station function is disrupted.
+RPN interface.
+It also enum manager gets a group identify the DECT mar ber) Part of the RFPI.
+Identifies the base station on the air erates the base station within a DECT manager.
+Each DECT of RPN to assign to its base stations.
+So it is possible to ager the base station belongs to.
+DM Name Name of DECT manag er the base station belongs to.
+FW The symbol A indicate Version of the current s that the base station function is disrupted y installed firmware.
+Status The turning symbol O Synchronization status indicates that currently a firmware update is in progress. s of the base station: Offline Deactivated No Sync Sync Sync overload Not available Available but not activated Activated but not synchronised Activated and synchronised, Synchronised but DECT overload; attempts were made at this base station to initiate more than the permitted simultaneous calls.